transdigiware/gutenberg/docs/data/data-core-editor.md

  * annotation: The annotation to add.
  * blockClientId: The blockClientId to add the annotation to.
+ * range: The range at which to apply this annotaiton.
- * startXPath: The XPath where the annotation should start.
+ * range.startXPath: The XPath where the annotation should start.
- * startOffset: The offset where the annotation should start.
+ * range.startOffset: The offset where the annotation should start.
- * endXPath: The XPath where the annotation should end.
+ * range.endXPath: The XPath where the annotation should end.
- * endOffset: The offset where the annotation should end.
+ * range.endOffset: The offset where the annotation should end.
+ * string: [selector="range"] The way to apply this annotation.
  * string: [source="default"] The source that added the annotation.
  * string: [id=uuid()]        The ID the annotation should have.
                                    Generates a UUID by default.

 ### removeAnnotation